What is endovascular coiling?

 Tell your healthcare provider if you are pregnant or think you may be pregnant.

-Tell your healthcare provider of all prescription and over-the-counter medicines and herbal supplements that you are taking.
+Tell your healthcare provider about all the prescription and over-the-counter medicines and herbal supplements that you are taking.

 Tell your healthcare provider if you have a history of bleeding disorders.
 Also tell your provider if you are taking any anticoagulant (blood-thinning) medicines, aspirin, or other medicines that affect blood clotting.
 You may need to stop taking these medicines before the procedure.